mezo-org/mezod/precompile/hardhat/README.md

 validatorPool:validator: Returns a validator's consensus public key & description
 ```

-Here we can see the validatorPool:validator task has an operator argument.
+Here we can see the validatorPool:validator task has an operator argument - correct usage would be:

 ```
 npx hardhat --network mezo_testnet validatorPool:validator --operator 0xc2f7Ae302a68CF215bb3dA243dadAB3290308015